-Fund management fees are recognised on an accruals basis and charged to the statement of comprehensive income.
-Fund management fees are charged at agreed rates with the Fund Manager and as stated in the Terms and Conditions of the Fund.
+Fund management fees are recognised on an accrual basis and charged to the statement of comprehensive income.
+Fund management fees is charged at agreed rates with the Fund Manager and as stated in the Terms and Conditions of the Fund.